INNVTV/Registration-Microservices/README.md

 Registration Microservices uses Docker Compose to deploy images associated with each project.
 Each project has an associated Dockerfile.

 ## Configuration
 Docker Secrets and runtime enviornment variables.
+Production solutions should consider RPC solutions such as Envoy or gRPC in place of Nginx.

 ## Projects (Public)